IBM/ibmi-mcp/README.md

 - Check file permissions on tools directory
 - Review server startup logs for parsing errors

+## 🤖 IBM i Agents

+IBM i Agents are specialized components designed to interact with the IBM i system, providing capabilities such as monitoring, management, and automation.

+### Key Features
+- **Integration with IBM i:** Seamless integration with IBM i system APIs and tools.
+- **Modular Architecture:** Easily extendable and customizable to fit specific use cases.
+- **Real-time Monitoring:** Continuous monitoring of system performance and health.

+### Getting Started

+Navigate to the `agents` directory and follow the setup instructions in the [README](./agents/README.md).
+This includes details on configuration, running agents, and examples.
+Most agent examples require the MCP server to be running in HTTP mode.
+Read the docs for each agent example for details.

 ## ⚙️ Configuration

 Configure the server using these environment variables (or a `.env` file):